NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

     """Returns the radiation pattern of a dipole antenna.

     Args:
-        dipole_polarization: polarization of the dipole antenna (Ez or Hz).
+        dipole_polarization: polarization of the dipole antenna (Ex, Ey, or Ez).

     Returns:
         The radiation pattern as a 1D array.